bitdancer/dinsd/doc/relational_python.rst

 As with ``dict``, this is an update operation, so the values specified by the keyword arguments overwrite those in the dictionary argument.

-We mentioned that attribute name should be Python identifiers.
+We mentioned that attribute names should be Python identifiers.
 For reasons that will become clear when we talk about rows below, we *disallow* identifiers that start with an ``_``, which are otherwise legal Python
 identifiers: